Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

-Marcus Smart and his Boston Celtics teammates take on the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Friday.
+Marcus Smart and his Boston Celtics teammates hit the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.

-Now let's dig into Smart's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this article we will dive into Smart's prop bets, using stats to help you make good predictions.

 Marcus Smart Prop Bets vs. the 76ers